Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 **`Findings Analysis`**

-- Both BFS and A* consistently solved the static maze using only 128 moves, whereas the right-hand explorer required 1279 moves, often circling the perimeter due to its fixed direction logic.
+- Both BFS and A* consistently solved the static maze using **only 128 moves**, whereas the right-hand explorer required 1279 moves, often circling the perimeter due to its fixed direction logic.

 - While all algorithms performed exceptionally fast in parallel, BFS slightly outperformed A* in moves per second, likely due to A*’s additional overhead for heuristic evaluations.